Unexpected Robustness of Multipartite Entanglement against Sudden Death from Spontaneous Emission

+Here, the rank of the density matrices is $r=8$.
+For the same reason as in the generalized GHZ state \eqref{ghz}, we employ the {\it minmax} approach for this state.
+Due to the density matrix's symmetries, the exterior dimension of $X$ in \eqref{conconjugate} is reduced to 10.

-The results are shown in the right two panels of Fig. 3.
-The competing process is quite obvious, even though we don't know the exact threshold value for $\cos\theta$ in this case.
-The orange line with $\cos\theta=\sqrt{0.9}$ shows ESD that starts quite early, while the ESD for the blue line with $\cos\theta=\sqrt{0.5}$ arrives later.
-When $\cos\theta=\sqrt{0.1}$ as for the red line, no ESD is exhibited, since a straight line appears in the log scale.
-The results add evidence that it is $|111\rangle$ in the initial state that admits ESD.
+The results are presented in Fig.~\ref{fig:sigma}.
+The competing process is quite obvious, even though the exact threshold value for $\cos\theta$ remains unknown in this case.
+The orange curve with $\cos\theta=\sqrt{0.9}$ exhibits ESD starting relatively early, while the ESD for the blue curve with $\cos\theta=\sqrt{0.5}$ appears later.
+For the red curve with $\cos\theta=\sqrt{0.1}$, no ESD is observed, as indicated by the straight line in the log scale.
+These results further support the notion that the presence of the $|111\rangle$ state in the initial condition enables ESD to occur.

-Now, what if we take the state $|111\rangle$ itself as the initial state?
-The answer is quite obvious.
-Since $|111\rangle$ is a product state with no genuine entanglement, the dynamics of entanglement will remain constant zero.
-But alternatively, we can also interpret the fact as that ESD is so strong that it occurs already from the beginning $t/\tau=0$.
+What happens when we take the state $|111\rangle$ alone as the initial state?
+The answer is rather straightforward.
+As $|111\rangle$ is an unentangled product state, the entanglement dynamics will remain constantly zero.
+Alternatively, one argues that ESD is so potent that it occurs immediately, right from the start at $t/\tau=0$.

-In this work, we examined the dynamics of genuine tripartite entanglement for three qubits subject to individual amplitude damping channels, when the initial state is selected to be different pure states.
-We provided the first observation of sudden death of genuine tripartite entanglement.
-In particular, we found out that the key to observe ESD is the necessary presence of $|111\rangle$ in the initial state.
-More specifically, $|111\rangle$ has to dominate in the initial superposition.

-Even though our work only focuses on three-qubit systems, we believe that the conclusion is universal---for any-qubit system, ESD requires the dominance of the all-excited state $|111\cdots\rangle$ initially.
-Simple confirmations can be made in two-qubit systems, when the concurrence measure is easily calculated using Wootters' formula \cite{hill1997}.
+{\it Discussions of the results}.---Our work focuses on three-qubit systems, but the same conclusion can be observed in two-qubit ESD examples, where the entanglement can be easily calculated using the closed-form concurrence formula \cite{hill1997}.
+In this case, the ``trigger state'' in the initial condition is $|11\rangle$.
+These discoveries lead to the natural speculation that our result is universal---ESD can only be triggered by the initial dominance of the all-excited state $|11\cdots1\rangle$ in a system with an arbitrary number of qubits.

+We can now revisit the assumption posed at the beginning of this work.
+It turns out that ESD of genuine entanglement relies heavily on the initial amplitude of the unique ``ESD-trigger state'' $|11\cdots1\rangle$.
+However, as the number of qubits in the system increases, the dimension of the Hilbert space grows much faster, causing the trigger state to occupy a progressively smaller portion of the entire space.
+Consequently, the likelihood of observing ESD diminishes rapidly.
+This observation contradicts the intuition that GME is at greater risk of experiencing sudden death.